Dec 1, 2015

-Vice President, North America Manufacturing, Ford Motor Company
+Group Vice President, Manufacturing and Labor Affairs, Ford Motor Company

-Hettle joined Ford in 1986 and has spent his entire 27-year career with the company in manufacturing.
-Since 2008, he has led Ford’s manufacturing engineering group as executive director, Global Vehicle Operations Manufacturing Engineering.
+Hettle joined Ford in 1986 and has spent his entire 29-year career with the company in manufacturing.
+Prior to leading North American Manufacturing, he managed Ford’s manufacturing engineering group as executive director, Global Vehicle Operations Manufacturing Engineering.

 In addition to other leadership roles, Hettle served as director for Ford’s Manufacturing Business Office, and was plant manager for Wayne Stamping and Assembly and Edison Assembly.

-Hettle, born May 1961, holds a bachelor’s degree in mechanical engineering from Oakland University, and a master’s degree in engineering management from Wayne State University.
+Born in 1961, Hettle holds a bachelor’s degree in mechanical engineering from Oakland University, and a master’s degree in engineering management from Wayne State University.